ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Trigger:** The transform for the position of the trigger button on the controller.
  * **Grip:** The transform for the position of the grip button on the controller.
  * **Touchpad:** The transform for the position of the touchpad button on the controller.
+ * **Touchpad Two:** The transform for the position of the touchpad two button on the controller.
  * **Button One:** The transform for the position of button one on the controller.
  * **Button Two:** The transform for the position of button two on the controller.
  * **Start Menu:** The transform for the position of the start menu on the controller.